adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-12-forestry-to-cloudcannon-the-full-migration-guide.md

   featured_image:
   featured_image_alt:
 ---
-As the Forestry CMS moves towards [its sunset](https://forestry.io/blog/tina-cloud-the-next-forestry/), many Hugo, 11ty, and Jekyll developers are looking for a new home for their Jamstack websites.
+***We recently released a <a target="_blank" rel="noopener" href="https://github.com/CloudCannon/cloudcannon-config-migrator">Migration tool </a>to help you migrate your existing Forestry configuration into CloudCannon config.&nbsp;<br>​​​​​​***<br><br>As the Forestry CMS moves towards its sunset, many Hugo, 11ty, and Jekyll developers are looking for a new home for their Jamstack websites.
 CloudCannon is a Git-based CMS which has been around since 2014 and powers thousands of websites for Fortune 500 companies, digital agencies, freelancers, and global businesses.

 CloudCannon shares many similarities with Forestry, making for an easy transition for both developers and content editors alike.
 This post details a full guide for Forestry features and concepts, how they translate to CloudCannon, and the steps developers need to take to make the transition.